 1 De Haro is a 170,000 SF four-story office building in San Francisco’s Design District and is comprised of three levels of mass timber construction (cross laminated timber [CLT] and glulam framing]) over one level of concrete.
 While its upper three levels are for office usage, the ground-level concrete podium is for light industrial work.
 The milestone project holds multiple titles, including the first CLT building in the City of San Francisco and the first multi-story mass timber building in California.
 The structure was topped out in February 2020 and the building was ready for occupancy in Summer 2021.

 Mass Timber and Concrete Focus

-With site soils, the project team needed to reduce the weight of the structure, so explored the option of mass timber.
-Mass timber also provided a sustainable component to the project as it equates to roughly 2,000-metric tons of stored carbon.
-While the concrete component of 1 De Haro was a factor in weight, the team was able to approach its usage with sustainability standards, performing a retroactive Life-Cycle Analysis.
+Due to poor existing soil conditions the project team needed to reduce the weight of the structure, so they explored the option of mass timber.
+Mass timber also provided a sustainable component to the project as it equates to roughly 2,000-metric tons of stored carbon (in CO2e).

 By utilizing mass timber framing above the concrete podium in lieu of an all-concrete structure, the team was able to significantly reduce the weight of the structure and eliminate a third of the pile foundations.
 The reduction of foundations not only saved cost and labor, but also decreased the embodied carbon associated with the building due to the concrete and rebar materials no longer required for the removed piles.